Zapper-fi/studio-docs/docs/apis/4-balance-v2-sse.md

 });
 ```

-Launch `node index.js` and something similar to this should print in the terminal.
+Launch `node index.js` and a list similar to this one should print in the terminal.

 ```
 Open ...